900 Series: Facilities & Sites

 Reviewed: 11/12; 1/14; 2/19; 4/22

-902.9 - Lease, Sale, or Disposal of School District Facilities and Sites
+902.9 - Lease, Sale, or Disposal of District Buildings & Sites

-Prior to the board’s final decision regarding real property of any value, a public hearing must be held.
+Before the board may authorize disposition of real property by sale, gift, or lease for a period of more than one year, a public hearing will be held.
 The board will adopt a resolution announcing the proposed sale which will contain notice of the time and place of the public hearing and the description of the property or locally known address.
-Notice of the time and place of the public hearing will be published at least once, but not less than 10 days and not more than 20 days prior to the hearing date.
-Upon completion of the public hearing the board may dispose of the property.
+Notice of the time and place of the public hearing will be published at least once, but not less than 10 days and not more than 20 days, prior to the hearing date.
+Upon completion of the public hearing, the board may authorize disposition of the property in accordance with the proposal reviewed during the public hearing.

 If the real property contains less than two acres, is located outside of a city, is not adjacent to a city, and was previously used as a schoolhouse site; the property may revert to the owner of the tract from whom the property was taken following the procedures set forth in Iowa Code §§ 297.15-25.

-In the case of the razing of a school district facility in an amount in excess of the statutory minimum required by law, the board will advertise and take bids for the purpose of awarding the contract for the project.
+In the case of the razing of a district facility, in an amount in excess of the statutory minimum required by law, the board will advertise and take bids or quotes as may be required and defined by Iowa Code Chapter 26 for the purpose of awarding the contract for the project.

-The superintendent [or designee] is responsible for coordinating the action necessary for the board to accomplish the lease, sale, or disposal of school district real property including student-constructed buildings.
-It will also be the responsibility of the superintendent [or designee] to make a recommendation to the board regarding the use of school district real property not being utilized for the education program.
+The superintendent [or designee] is responsible for coordinating the action necessary for the board to accomplish the lease, sale, or disposal of district real property.
+It will also be the responsibility of the superintendent [or designee] to make a recommendation to the board regarding the use of district real property not being utilized for the education program.

 Adopted: 6/09